elixir-lang/elixir-lang.github.com/_posts/2023-06-19-elixir-v1-15-0-released.markdown

 Elixir v1.15 is a smaller release with focused improvements on compilation and boot times.
-This release also completes our integration process with Erlang/OTP logger, bringing new features such as log rotation and compaction out of the box.
+This release also completes our integration process with Erlang/OTP logger, bringing new features such as log rotation and compression out of the box.

 You will also find additional convenience functions in `Code`, `Map`, `Keyword`, all Calendar modules, and others.